 It is hugely, terrifyingly hard to interpret these readings objectively.
 It’s excruciatingly easy to respond instead by building a fantasy relationship-castle out of a string of readings, with each question based on a misinterpretation of the reading before.
 What you end up with has nothing to do with the reality – and yet it is strangely addictive.
 It’s always easier to ask another question – fitting the curtains and carpets in your imaginary castle – rather than actually going and talking to the man himself.

 Come to that… substituting obsessive speculation about what he feels for becoming conscious of your own present desires and choices?
 “If I knew what he felt, I’d know what I can safely let myself feel”?
-Also doesn’t tend to work.
-If only.
+That also doesn’t tend to work.
+(If only…)

 And finally, it’s surprisingly hard to ask a clear, unambiguous question about this.
 For instance, is ‘how does he feel about me?’ meant to give you a picture of his emotional state?
 Or of how you appear when seen through his eyes?
-This is not something you want to be trying to work out after casting the reading, believe me.
+Believe me, this is not something you want to be trying to work out after casting the reading.

 Questions that help

 A possible first question (remembering that you’re starting with just the one) might be,

 ‘What kind of relationship could we create here?
 What’s the potential?‘